DM-Lab-UvA/MCM_SA/README.md

 The code can be compiled using the command `g++ -std=c++17 -O3 -Wall ./src/*.cpp -o ./bin/saa.out`.

-## Tutorial

-A tutorial in the form of a jupyter notebook has been provided in the `./doc/` directory.

 ## Running the code

 The code is run from the executable file `saa.exe` (on Windows) or `saa.out` (on Linux/Mac) in the `bin` folder.
 The program should be called with the number of variables `n` and the filename of the dataset as required arguments.
 The data is assumed to be in the `./input/data` folder and should end with `.dat` extension.
 The data should be encoded as binary strings, e.g. `11001110010` which are read from right to left.
 The maximum number of variables is 128.